ukushu/SwiftUi3PhotoCam/README.md

-This code is based on videotutorial: https://www.youtube.com/watch?v=8hvaniprctk but code is not the same
+Photo part is based on videotutorial: https://www.youtube.com/watch?v=8hvaniprctk but code is not the same

+VideoRecorder part is based on: https://www.youtube.com/watch?v=_GGDueorwEA